Skip to Content

 Fermented Red Cabbage (Sauerkraut)

-This fermented red cabbage recipe is a delicious and easy way to add probiotics to your diet.
+This fermented red cabbage recipe also known as red cabbage sauerkraut is a delicious and easy way to add probiotics to your diet.
 The result is a tangy, crispy red sauerkraut that can be enjoyed on sandwiches or as a side dish.
-You can also mix in other vegetables, for added flavor.
-In this particular recipe I mixed red cabbage with green cabbage and carrots for a more pleasant taste.
+You can also mix in other vegetables, for added flavor just like I did in this fermented cabbage and beet recipe.

 lacto-fermented red cabbage and carrot in a jar